 And others thought that Jesus was by nature divine, but that he took to himself human nature and was born among human beings as a human being who somehow shared in the divine nature.
 This last proposition is the orthodox Christian doctrine.

 All of these views, except possibly Docetism, suggest that there are at least two Gods, two Holy Ones, related to each other in some way.
-At least, that is the way that a rational, monotheistic mind would see the problem.
+At least, that is the way a rational, monotheistic mind would see the problem.
 In polytheism, the problem evaporates.
 There are many gods, each related in some way to the High God.
 To the polytheistic mind, Jesus was simply one of those gods who, as they all did, appeared to humans in one form or another.

 This was the theological setting that Paul and his group encountered in the Northern territories in the 50s and early 60s CE.
 And this setting may be the best way into the origin of the most ancient Christian view of the relation between God and Jesus.
 Paul and his Jewish missionaries were all nurtured on the Shemah (Deut.
 6:4: “Hear, O Israel: The Lord our God is one Lord; and you shall love the Lord your God with all your heart, and with all your soul, and with all your might.”) and so they were staunch monotheists.
 There was just One God, the Supreme One, to whom all devotion is to be given.
 However, as the Northern missionaries stepped out of the monotheistic Jewish homeland and became acquainted with Gentile polytheism, the notion that one could accept and worship a god which was to a lesser degree divine without dishonoring the greater god to which one had sworn allegiance opened itself to them as a way of understanding Jesus’ apparent extraordinary power over nature, without abandoning dedication to YHWH.
 That was perhaps as far as they could develop their explanation—Jesus was divine as The Father is, but of a lesser order of divinity.
 Perhaps this is also the origin and meaning of the term “Son of God” in the most primitive Christian context.

 Jesus was believed to share the nature of the Father, but was not the Father.
 Jesus was distinguishable from the Father while, as he claimed, being “one with the Father.”
-This is the way that Paul understood the relation between Jesus and the Father.
+This is the way that Paul (and the evangelist John) understood the relation between Jesus and the Father.
 Indeed, among Paul’s thirteen letters in the Christian canon, his prayer, “Grace to you and peace from God our Father and the Lord Jesus Christ,” appears at the end of the introduction of twelve of them.
 The other, the Letter to the Colossians, mentions only the Father in the prayer.

 Of them all, only Romans mentions the “Spirit of righteousness,” capitalized by the modern editors in order to indicate a divine personage, although without the capitalization, the word “spirit” could be interpreted as “a predilection for” or “a decision to embrace.”
 The point is that Paul does not seem to have a Trinitarian notion of the Godhead.
 Rather, he seems to conceive of the Godhead as two personages: the Father, and the “Son of God.”